jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 To get the list of all the `security` `security-domain` use '*' for `<security-domain name>`.

 ## syntax of the operation to get the `security` `security-domain` `cache-type`
-adds a cache to speed up authentication checks. allowed values are default to use simple map as the cache and `infinispan` to use an `infinispan` cache. get the `security` `security-domain` `cache-type` attribute.
+adds a cache to speed up authentication checks. allowed values are 'default' to use simple map as the cache and '`infinispan`' to use an `infinispan` cache. get the `security` `security-domain` `cache-type` attribute.
 `/subsystem=security/security-domain=<security-domain name>:read-attribute(name=cache-type)`